 The road up the mountain between the resthouse and Gunung Hijau was good for mammals.
 I saw Wild Boar and a Crab-eating Mongoose in the late afternoon.
 In the evening a Masked Palm Civet was teetering along the phone lines, and a Common Palm Civet was moving along the road later that night.
 We set some Elliott traps around Gunung Hijau and caught the newly split Cameron Highlands Niviventer (Mountain Rat) (Niventer cameron, a split from N. rapit ).

-We stopped for an hour at Kuala Selanagor to see the Silvered Langurs.
+We stopped for an hour at Kuala Selanagor to see the Selangor Silvered Langurs (now split from Sundaic Silvered Langurs).
 These are lovely animals in an uninspiring setting here: we watched one forage around the garbage with a heap of Long-tailed Macaques just outside the park.